 Imbalances occur from having too much or too little of a hormone in the bloodstream.
 The smallest imbalance can cause side effects throughout the body including:

 - Trouble sleeping

 - Mood swings

 Our certified BioTe Providers will perform extensive lab work to identify your hormone levels and other indicators of hormone imbalance.
 Based on the hormone consultation and a review of your lab work your Texas Center for Health provider will determine if you are a candidate for BioTe.
 Some patients begin to feel the benefits of BioTe within a few weeks, however full optimization can take up to six months depending on the individual.
 Experience the feeling you used to remember, ask your provider about BioTe.

 Discretion is paramount to your health.
-If you think you may have a sexually transmitted disease, established patients can schedule an appointment on-line, new patients or can call our office and ask our team member to schedule a discretionary appointment for you.
+If you think you may have a sexually transmitted disease, established patients can schedule an appointment on-line, new patients can call our office and ask our team member to schedule a discretionary appointment for you.

 Quick, easy STD testing is available at Texas Center for Health for both men and women.
 Our office makes screening simple with several methods by drawing blood, collecting a urine sample or swabbing patients.
 Results typically take 7-9 days depending on the method of testing.
 We can test for the following STD tests:

 A breast exam by a health professionals an important part of your routine physical checkups.
 You should have a clinical breast exam every one to three years starting at age 20 and every year starting at age 40.
 A clinical breast exam may be recommended more frequently if you notice changes to your breast or have a strong family history of breast cancer.